Ricky Van Shelton: 1986–1988: Wild-Eyed Dream

 Wild-Eyed Dream became successful for Shelton and his record label.
-The next song from the album, "Crime of Passion" gained him an even bigger hit on the Country charts, when it reached the Top 10 early that year.
-The follow-up was an even bigger success.
-This next song was called "Somebody Lied", and in December 1987 it became his first No. 1 on the Hot Country Singles & Tracks chart.
-Nine other songs would make it to No. 1 on the Country charts during his career.
-He had a pair of other No. 1 singles from his debut album: "Life Turned Her That Way" and "Don't We All Have the Right".
-His album reached the No. 1 spot on the Top Country Albums chart in 1987, was one of the biggest-selling Country albums of the year, and it made Shelton one of the most successful male vocalists of that year.
+The next song from the album, "Crime of Passion", gained him an even bigger hit on the country charts, when it reached the top 10 early that year.
+The follow-up was an even larger success.
+This next song was called "Somebody Lied", and in December 1987, it became his first number one on the Hot Country Singles & Tracks chart.
+Nine other songs made it to number one on the country charts during his career.
+He had a pair of other number-one singles from his debut album: "Life Turned Her That Way" and "Don't We All Have the Right".
+His album reached the highest spot on the Top Country Albums chart in 1987, was one of the largest-selling country albums of the year, and it made Shelton one of the most successful male vocalists of that year.

 1988–1989: Loving Proof

 He achieved equal success the next year with a new album and a new single.
-The album was titled Loving Proof, and it too was a No. 1 Billboard Country album.
-The album spawned three No. 1 hits for Shelton.
-These songs were, "I'll Leave This World Loving You" (for two weeks in November 1988), "From a Jack to a King" (in March 1989), and "Living Proof" (in October 1989).
+The album was titled Loving Proof, and it was also a number-one Billboard country album.
+The album spawned three number-one hits for Shelton.
+These songs were "I'll Leave This World Loving You" (for two weeks in November 1988), "From a Jack to a King" (in March 1989), and "Living Proof" (in October 1989).
 "From a Jack to a King" was a remake of the original by Ned Miller.
-By this time in country music, Neo-Traditionalism was in its peak, and because of this, so was Shelton's career, just like so many of his counterparts, like Clint Black, George Strait, Randy Travis, and Dwight Yoakam.
+By this time in country music, neotraditionalism was in its peak, and because of this, so was Shelton's career, just like many of his counterparts, including Clint Black, George Strait, Randy Travis, and Dwight Yoakam.

 1989–1991: RVS III, Christmas album and children's books

-His albums continued to win him praise and keep him high on the charts.
-His third album was no different.
-Titled RVS III, this album spawned only one No. 1 single, called "I've Cried My Last Tear For You".
-Although this was his only No. 1 from the album, two singles came close, "Statue of a Fool" (originally recorded by Jack Greene) and "I Meant Every Word He Said", both of which reached number 2 on the Country charts.
-By now in his career, Shelton was one of Country music's most successful male vocalists.
-All his albums around this time had been certified by the RIAA as Platinum, and were also all No. 1 albums on the "Top Country Albums" chart.
-In 1990, he recording a Christmas album titled Ricky Van Shelton Sings Christmas.
+His albums continued to win him praise and keep him high on the charts; his third album was no different.
+Titled RVS III, this album spawned only a number-one single, called "I've Cried My Last Tear For You".
+Although this was his only number one from the album, two singles came close, "Statue of a Fool" (originally recorded by Jack Greene) and "I Meant Every Word He Said", both of which reached number two on the country charts.
+By now in his career, Shelton was one of country music's most successful male vocalists.
+Each of his albums around this time had been certified by the RIAA as platinum, and were also all number-one albums on the Top Country Albums chart.
+In 1990, he recorded a Christmas album titled Ricky Van Shelton Sings Christmas.

 Around the same time, Shelton wrote a series of children's books.
-The first two titles of his books were, Tales From a Duck Named Quacker and Quacker Meets Mrs. Moo.
+The first two titles of his books were Tales From a Duck Named Quacker and Quacker Meets Mrs. Moo.
 The series also contains "Quacker Meets Canadian Goose" and were all illustrated by Shan Williams Burklow.